 Community Prosecution involves a long-term, proactive partnership among the prosecutor's office, law enforcement, the community and public and private organizations, whereby the authority of the prosecutor's office is used to solve problems, improve public safety and enhance the quality of life of community members.
-The National Center for Community Prosecution is a program of the National District Attorneys Association and is located at NDAA headquarters in Alexandria, Virginia.
+The National Center for Community Prosecution is a program of the National District Attorneys Association and is located at NDAA headquarters in Arlington, Virginia.
 Since 2001, NCCP has been, and continues to be, the leading source of training, technical assistance, research, and coordination for community prosecution programs throughout the United States.

 Working with national, state, and local governments, private industry, and other partners, NCCP is able to develop and promote community prosecution initiatives, give prosecutors the tools to successfully implement them and educate prosecutors on how they can work with their communities to become better leaders in public safety.